Skip to content Skip to footer

 Hold Congress to the same standards as the people they serve.
 No pay while the government is shut down and redirect those funds to pay federal workers and support SNAP.
 Repeal H.R.
 1, the so-called “Big Beautiful Bill,” that entrenched corruption and shields power from accountability.
 Reopen the federal government.
 Swear in duly elected representatives.
 Release the Epstein files and end the culture of secrecy and privilege.

 With the anticipation of a large crowd and a other large activities in the area requesting road closures, we recommend carpooling and using public transportation, specifically the Embark Rapid Bus.
 You can familiarize yourself with the Embark map here.
-Transit runs every 15 minutes during the day on Saturday and you can buy a ticket at any platform.
-The ticket vending machines accept credit cards and cash, however, they do not make change.
+Transit runs every 15 minutes during the day on Saturday and is free through July 5th.
 For those unfamiliar with Embark, please see the Embark How to Ride Guide.
 Anyone with a disability requiring accommodation should see the Accessibility page.
 You can also find the Rapid System map for boarding locations here.

 Many platforms will have free parking nearby.
 Be sure to check the schedule at the Transportation Center.
 Pay special attention to the schedule for the return trip to the Transit Center.
 For questions and transit assistance, you can call Embark Customer Care at